We Tried e.l.f.’s New “Invisible” SPF Stick & The Hype Is Real

 AdvertisementADVERTISEMENT

 “This wasn’t the case with e.l.f.’s first-ever SPF stick; I haven’t stopped raving about it!
-The formula feels moisturizing and soothing on the skin, with zero white cast, thanks to its clear formula.
+The formula feels moisturising and soothing on the skin, with zero white cast thanks to its clear formula.
 It’s perfect for on-the-go use and works well as a skin prep step before makeup.

 “I’m already a huge fan of e.l.f.’s sunscreen lineup, especially Whoa Glow, a more affordable ‘dupe’ for Supergoop!’s Glow Screen, and Suntouchable Invisible Sunscreen, which melts into my oily skin without a trace.
 So I had high hopes for Invisi-Stick, a clear SPF stick that promises an undetectable finish — no white cast in sight — and thankfully, it didn’t disappoint.